Elehuris Montero Preview, Player Props: Rockies vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Rays pitching staff ranks 10th in MLB.

-- Rays pitchers combine to surrender the fourth-fewest home runs in baseball (133 total, 1.1 per game).
+- The Rays allow the fourth-fewest home runs in baseball (134 total, 1.1 per game).

-- Littell makes the start for the Rays, his eighth of the season.
-He is 2-4 with a 3.99 ERA and 41 strikeouts in 47 1/3 innings pitched.
+- Civale (6-3) gets the starting nod for the Rays in his 17th start of the season.
+He's put together a 2.44 ERA in 92 1/3 innings pitched, with 69 strikeouts.

-- In his most recent time out on Wednesday, the righty went 5 2/3 innings against the San Francisco Giants, giving up two earned runs while surrendering three hits.
+- His most recent time out came on Wednesday against the San Francisco Giants, when the right-hander went six scoreless innings while allowing five hits.

+- In 16 games this season, the 28-year-old has put up a 2.44 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .229 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.